-For data reported on the first tab of the chart ("performance level standards"), vendors will be required to report analyses conducted on the general population of students (i.e., a sample that is representative of students across all performance levels).
-For data reported on the second tab ("growth standards"), vendors will be required to report analyses conducted on a population of students in need of intensive intervention.
-Convincing evidence that children were in need of intensive intervention may include one or more of the following: all students below the 30th percentile on local or national norm or sample mean below 25th percentile on local or national test; students have an IEP with reading goals or math goals that are consistent with the tool; or students are non-responsive to Tier 2 instruction.
+Data reported on "performance level standards" are required to include analyses conducted on a representative sample of students across all performance levels.
+Data reported on "growth standards" are required to include analyses conducted on a population of students in need of intensive intervention.
+Convincing evidence that children needed intensive intervention may include one or more of the following: all students below the 30th percentile on local or national norm or sample mean below 25th percentile on local or national test; students have an IEP with reading goals or math goals that are consistent with the tool; or students are non-responsive to Tier 2 instruction.